 Do you know where you stand among fellow Singaporeans in terms of household income?

-- Singaporean’s households spend an average of S$4,839 per month.
+- Singaporean’s households spend an average of $4,910 per month

-- Two ways to do better for household finances: Pegging your expenses in the various category to Singaporean’s household average, and finding the right investment.
+- Two ways to do better for household finances: Pegging your expenses in the various categories to the Singaporean’s household average, and finding the right investment to stretch your savings

 - Household expenditure of Singaporeans differs with age, with the age range of 30-39 years old spending the most.